Arlodotexe/windows-interact/README.md

 # windows-interact
 This library is a collection of tools for interacting with and automating Windows.
 It is designed to simplify and enhance existing tools while providing access to powerful new features.

+Completely open to new features.
+Submit an issue labeled "Feature request" if there is something you'd like to see implemented!

 ---

 This started out as a personal project to help automate some IoT stuff and automate Windows, and as such there may be some functionality that would only make sense in such a use case (such as `System.error`'s `receivingDevice` parameter).
 I plan on leaving this type of functionality unless enough people ask otherwise.